Code-Institute-Submissions/Milestone-1-PulseGym/README.md

 *	[GitHub]( https://github.com/) was used to host the website
 *	[Gitpod]( https://www.gitpod.io/) was used to code the website
 *	[Balsamiq]( https://balsamiq.com/) was used to create the wireframes of the project
+*   [FireShot](https://getfireshot.com/) was used to create the screenshots for the README
+*   [Techsini](https://techsini.com/multi-mockup/) was used to style the multi screen mockup
+*   [Coolors](https://coolors.co/) was used to create the color palette screenshot

 ---